jddeffendall/TodoListApplication/README.md

 The first page is the Menu, where you can choose the online or offline version, or view instructions and credits
 ![Menu](https://github.com/jddeffendall/TodoListApplication/blob/master/src/images/menu.PNG)

-Enter item title and due date in the following boxes, then press "Add To Schedule"
+To create an item, enter item title and due date in the following boxes, then press "Add To Schedule"
 ![Add item](https://github.com/jddeffendall/TodoListApplication/blob/master/src/images/addItem.PNG)

-Enter an item ID in this box, and click the corresponding button to complete, delete, or snooze an item
+To complete, delete, or snooze an item, enter its ID in this box, and click the corresponding button
 ![Edit item](https://github.com/jddeffendall/TodoListApplication/blob/master/src/images/editItem.PNG)

 Click on the Pie Chart button to view a pie chart of your items in the online or offline version